 In front of you, you will see some columns and a whale jawbone, and, beyond them, the main part of the museum.
+There will be a member of staff from the Visitor Services team standing behind a wooden trolley to welcome you and tell you about what you might see during your visit.
+They will be wearing a blue fleece.

 The main part of the Museum is known as the Court.
 It is a large open space separated into narrower aisles by rows of cases.
 Above the Court is a high glass roof.
-Sometimes there are multi-coloured lights shining up the columns.
+Sometimes there are multicoloured lights shining up the columns.
 The outer aisles, including the one you will be standing in as you enter, form a square around the Court.
 The outer aisles are darker and feel more enclosed than the aisles in the Court.
 The flooring varies throughout.
-There may be a member of staff from the Visitor Services team standing by the door to welcome you and tell you about what you might see during your visit.
-They will be wearing a blue fleece and may or may not be wearing a facemask.